MarcusWolschon/osmeditor4android/documentation/docs/help/ca/Introduction.md

 #### Selecció / deselecció (només un toc i "menú de selecció")

-Toqueu un objecte per seleccionar-lo i ressaltar-lo.
-Si toqueu la pantalla en una regió buida, no es seleccionarà.
-Si heu seleccionat un objecte i heu de seleccionar una altra cosa, simplement toqueu l'objecte en qüestió, no cal des seleccionar-ho primer.
-Es iniciarà un toc doble d'un objecte [Multiselect mode](../en/Multiselect.md).
+Touch an object to select and highlight it.
+Touching the screen in an empty region will de-select.
+If you have selected an object and you need to select something else, simply touch the object in question, there is no need to de-select first.
+A double tap on an object will start [Multiselect mode](Multiselect.md).

 Tingueu en compte que si intenteu seleccionar un objecte i Vespucci determina que la selecció podria significar diversos objectes (com ara un node d'una manera o altres objectes superposats), es mostrarà un menú de selecció: toqueu l'objecte que voleu seleccionar i l'objecte és seleccionat.

 Els objectes seleccionats s'indiquen a través d'una vora fina i groga.
 La vora groga pot ser difícil de detectar, depenent del fons del mapa i el factor d'ampliació.
 Una vegada realitzada la selecció, veureu una notificació que confirma la selecció.

-Once the selection has completed you will see (either as buttons or as menu items) a list of supported operations for the selected object: For further information see [Node selected](../en/Node%20selected.md), [Way selected](../en/Way%20selected.md) and [Relation selected](../en/Relation%20selected.md).
+Once the selection has completed you will see (either as buttons or as menu items) a list of supported operations for the selected object: For further information see [Node selected](Node%20selected.md), [Way selected](Way%20selected.md) and [Relation selected](Relation%20selected.md).

 #### Objectes seleccionats: Edició d'etiquetes